 In 2005, Charlotte set up market research group Munro Global with her business partner with venture capital funding from Electra Kingsway.
 Charlotte brought her research expertise to the partnership and led the key public sector work and enhanced the use of innovative research techniques across the group.
 The group grew organically and through acquisition to a turnover of c£15 million.

 In the spring of 2011, Munro was sold to SPA Future Thinking.
-After supporting the handover to the new owners, Charlotte set up her own business, providing consultancy to client organisations and agencies including Vocatus AG (as UK representative for the company, developing their pricing strategy offer) and Trajectory (she is a shareholder and Research Director of the consumer trends think tank).
+After supporting the handover to the new owners, Charlotte set up her own business, providing consultancy to client organisations and agencies including Vocatus AG (as UK representative for the German company, developing their pricing strategy offer using behavioural research techniques) and Trajectory (she is now a non-executive director of Trajectory).